whmehaffey/Teensy3.6TAF/README.md

 FF_DISCARD throws out FFs below this in the comparison to get rid of low frequency garbage in the FFT

-FF_MIN and FF_MAX define the range for looking for a stack- this helps keep the estimate at the FF, even if the maximum power is in a higher harmonic.
+FF_MIN and FF_MAX define the range for looking for the FF- this helps keep the estimate at the FF, even if the maximum power is in a higher harmonic for a stacky syllable.

 FREQTHRESH sets the threshold, above or below which WN is triggered.